skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "It wasn't until I was inside that I realized the truth: There are no lights in that mine.
 Nothing.
 Quick enough I got lost in the darkness, and had no choice but to drop the helmet onto my head.
-That evening I ‘woke up' outside the mine, tired, just like I did every other day.
+That evening I 'woke up' outside the mine, tired, just like I did every other day.
 When we took off our helmets, we didn't remember a thing from what we'd been doing in the mines.
 It seemed like we'd just put the helmets on a moment before, except we'd be exhausted."